Tourism Makes History at COP29 as 50 Countries Back Climate Action Declaration for Sector

 Measurement, Decarbonization, Adaptation, Regeneration, Finance, Innovation

-The High-Level Roundtables brought together experts from academia, policymakers and private sector to raise the climate ambition of the tourism sector.
-The UN Statistical Framework for Measuring the Sustainability of Tourism was presented by UN Tourism Executive Director Zoritsa Urosevic as key tool for advancing the sector’s climate action ambitions.
+The High-Level Roundtables brought together experts from academia, policymakers and the private sector to raise the climate ambition of the tourism sector.
+The UN Statistical Framework for Measuring the Sustainability of Tourism was presented by UN Tourism Executive Director Zoritsa Urosevic as a key tool for advancing the sector’s climate action ambitions.
 Climate Finance Innovation was also covered in a keynote presentation.

 Carbon measurement was discussed at four levels: globally, to understand the scale of the challenge; at the country level, to inform tourism policies and align them with climate goals; at the business level, to ensure accountability for change; and at the product labelling level, empowering consumers to make informed, sustainable choices.
 While scaling up measurement efforts offers opportunities for evidence-based action, experts highlighted challenges such as the limits of technology-driven improvements, the need for innovative business models, and the critical role of behaviour change.